sensor

 Affiliate link — we may earn a commission at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.

-Shelly H&T Gen3 product image
+Shelly H&T Gen3 sensor

 Quick verdict